How to Be More Creative and What Silence Has to Do With it

-Developing focus of concentration at the task in front of us requires an overall focus of what we are trying to create.
-In a business book, there would be the talk of goal orientation.
+Developing a focus of concentration on the task in front of us requires an overall focus on what we are trying to create.
+In a business book, there would be a talk of goal orientation.
 This includes avoiding distractions as much as possible as Buffet and Chaplin so aptly expressed.

 So How to Be More Creative – Where to Start?

 Having a variety of activities, incubating thoughts, daydreaming, moving into the present moment, listening to happy music, taking a walk, gardening, embracing solitude, and silence.
 All these activities can help to spark innovative thinking.